marbl/Winnowmap/README.md

 Winnowmap
 ========================================================================

-Winnowmap is a long-read mapping algorithm optimized for mapping ONT / PacBio reads to repetitive reference sequences.
+Winnowmap is a long-read mapping algorithm optimized for mapping ONT and PacBio reads to repetitive reference sequences.
 Winnowmap development began on top of [minimap2](https://github.com/lh3/minimap2/) codebase, and since then we have incorporated the following two ideas to improve mapping accuracy within repeats.

 - Winnowmap implements a novel **weighted minimizer** sampling algorithm.
 This optimization was motivated by the need to avoid masking of frequently occurring k-mers during the seeding stage in an efficient manner, and achieve better mapping accuracy in complex repeats (e.g., long tandem repeats) of the human genome.
 Using weighted minimizers, Winnowmap down-weights frequently occurring k-mers, thus reducing their chance of getting selected as minimizers.
 Users can refer to [this paper](https://doi.org/10.1093/bioinformatics/btaa435) for more details.
 This idea is helpful to preserve the [theoretical guarantee](http://www.cs.toronto.edu/~wayne/research/papers/minimizers.pdf) of minimizer sampling technique, i.e., if two sequences share a substring of a specified length, then they must be guaranteed to have a matching minimizer.